wayou/vscode-todo-highlight/README.md

 | todohighlight.maxFilesForSearch | number | 5120 | Max files for searching, mostly you don't need to configure this. |
 | todohighlight.toggleURI | boolean | false | If the file path within the output channel not clickable, set this to true to toggle the path patten between `<path>#<line>` and `<path>:<line>:<column>`. |

-an example of customizing configuration:
+An example of customizing configuration:

 ```js
 {